Help remote employees tackle WFH stress

 The coronavirus (COVID-19) pandemic has had a significant impact on people’s daily habits in a such a short space of time.
-As a result, many of your employees may be experiencing new thoughts and feelings that are causing them stress.
+As a result, many of your employees may still be experiencing thoughts and feelings that are causing them stress.

 How to tackle stress while working remotely